rakvat/transform-social.org/content/en/texts/anarchist_debates.md

 I consider all needs individual but I'm not worried about that concerning the ability to plan economies or to handle scarcity.
 The idea of defining "collective needs" that are supposed to be common for all people sounds paternalistic to me.
 Who am I to decide about the needs of other people?
 To decide which needs are valid and which are not?
-Are those talking about "collective" or "global" needs in fact only thinking about *"his needs"* and not her or their needs?
+Are those talking about "collective" or "global" needs only thinking about *"his needs"* (men) and not her or their needs (including women and non-binary people)?
 Are people with needs that don't match the "collective needs" then invalid people?

 René thinks applying the principle of distribution based on need leads to either bureaucracy, scarcity, or wasteful abundance in huge warehouses.
 In the FAQ I explained that distribution based on need should not be confused with "everyone gets whatever they desire without any delay"